Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 How many elegant corys should I keep?

 A minimum of 6, with 8 to 10 being even better.
 In larger groups, they’re more active, more confident, and more likely to display their natural mid-water swimming behavior.
-Small groups or lone individuals tend to hide and stress.
+Small groups or lone individuals hide and stress.

 Do elegant corys need sand substrate?